zagui440s/personalCP/1-Js-Py-Intro/2-git-and-github/2-github-fundamentals.md

 - `git remote add origin <github-url>` - set up your local git repo to refer to a remote (Github) repo

+- `git remote set-url origin <github-url>` - if origin url exists already, change it to set up your local git repo to refer to a remote (Github) repo

 - `git push -u origin main` - initial setup for pushing your main branch to an equivalent branch on your Github repo (origin)

 - `git push` - continually push changes once the initial setup has been done